 In a further attempt to inflict pain on descendants of the Genocide, recent governments of Turkey have supported the implementation of an economic blockade of landlocked Armenia, causing economic sustainability issues and a declining population.
 Many view this policy as a continuation of the policy of eradicating the indigenous Armenian presence from the region.

-Thus, descendants of the survivors of the Armenian Genocide together with those concerned with human rights are working together for international recognition and condemnation of this "crime against humanity and civilisation".
+Thus, descendants of the survivors of the Armenian Genocide together with those concerned with human rights are working for international recognition and condemnation of this "crime against humanity and civilisation".
 Many scholars, including Raphael Lemkin who coined the word Genocide in 1944, view the Armenian Genocide as providing a blueprint for the Jewish Holocaust and other genocides committed in the 20th and 21st centuries.

 That's why the ongoing denial of this historic event makes it a critically important contemporary human-rights concern.
 The AGEWA hopes that through the education of past cases of genocide, future genocides can be prevented.
 See 'Rwanda: Genocide - Why remembering is Important', All Africa, 7 April 2013. http://allafrica.com/stories/201304070090.html